 She auditioned for an international tour of Porgy and Bess and won a role.
 From 1954 to ’55, she toured 22 countries.

 In 1959, she moved to New York, became friends with prominent Harlem writers, and got involved with the civil rights movement.
 In 1961, she moved to Egypt with a boyfriend and edited for the Arab Observer.
 After leaving her boyfriend, she headed to Ghana, where a car accident severely injured her son.
 While caring for him in Ghana, she took a job at the African Review, where she stayed for several years.
 Her writing and personal development flourished under the African cultural renaissance that was taking place.

 When she returned to the U.S., she began publishing her multivolume autobiography, starting with I Know Why the Caged Bird Sings.
 Four more volumes appeared during the next two decades, as well as several books of poetry.
 In 1981, Angelou was appointed Professor of American Studies at Wake Forest University in Winston-Salem.
-She has been nominated for several important awards and read a poem written for the occasion at President Clinton's inauguration.
+She was nominated for several important awards and read a poem written for the occasion at President Clinton’s inauguration.